PS4 “Checking System Storage Status” Issues | Fixed by Experts

 - Corrupted Data of the CMOS memory chip.
 This may happen due to an unstable electrical power or a damage of the CMOS battery.

-These are the most common hardware-related issues that promotes that situation where the PS4 system has issues detecting the system storage.
+These are the most common hardware-related issues that promote that situation where the PS4 system has issues detecting the system storage.

 Fixing the PS4 “Checking System Storage Status” Issue